pocc/practice/README.md

 # practice
-Keeping track of practice problems/solutions for later reference
+Keeping track of practice problems/solutions for later reference for me.